 Week in Tech: All Things Weird and Wonderful

 Sometimes, tech doesn’t have to be for the good of mankind.
 Sometimes, technology can just be for the sake of showing off or taking the mick.
-From elaborate cryptocurrency scams to creative technologists just having a laugh, here’s our pick of this week’s news.
+From elaborate cryptocurrency scams to creative technologists just having a laugh, here’s this week’s pick of the best tech news.

 What were we put on this earth to do – find love, money, success… Wally?
 This one robot has been created with the sole purpose of picking the elusive character out of a crowd using AI, and then pointing at him with a robotic arm.
 Much like the poor butter robot from Rick and Morty, we wonder how it might feel if it gains sentience.